Greg Abbott: 2002 election

-Abbott resigned from the Texas Supreme Court in 2001 to run for lieutenant governor of Texas.
+Abbott resigned from the Texas Supreme Court on June 6, 2001, to run for lieutenant governor of Texas.
 He had been campaigning for several months when the previous attorney general, John Cornyn, vacated the post to run for the U.S. Senate.
 Abbott then switched his campaign to the open attorney general's position in 2002.
 He defeated the Democratic nominee, former Austin mayor and former state senator Kirk Watson, 57% to 41%.
 Abbott was sworn in on December 2, 2002, following Cornyn's election to the Senate.